pagyew/safolor/README.md

 [![NPM version](https://img.shields.io/npm/v/@pagyew/safolor?color=a1b858&label=)](https://www.npmjs.com/package/@pagyew/safolor)

-Convert color to 8-bit web-safe color
+Convert colors to 8-bit web-safe colors

 > This package is designed to be used as `devDependencies` and bundled into your dist.